For some, hitting their 30s feels like the end of their youth, but as Anna Brech explains, that’s a really good thing

 No more dreary nights in with your partner when you’re actually itching for adventure.

-Your thirties are your Eat, Pray, Love moment.
+Your 30s are your Eat, Pray, Love moment.
 No compromise, no excuses.
 Look to the future and see your horizons open up.
 A golden future awaits.